notunixian/simple-base/README.md

 ## simple-base - base for c++ VRChat clients
 [![HitCount](https://hits.dwyl.com/notunixian/simple-base.svg?style=flat-square)](http://hits.dwyl.com/notunixian/simple-base)

+Confirmed working for latest VRC update (build 1229) on 8/31/22.

 A extremely simple base for VRChat clients made in C++, using the data of a modified build of [Il2CppInspector.](https://github.com/djkaty/Il2CppInspector)\
 You are free to do anything you want with this base, aslong as you are following [the license of Il2CppInspector.](https://github.com/djkaty/Il2CppInspector/blob/master/LICENSE)